aman-11111/re4_tweaks/README.md

 *  Load or start a new game.

 ### Known Issues
-*  Occasional  game freeze on start or after loading a save game.
 *  Only support A,D,W,S keys, non-configurable.
 *  Only support Controller Type III.
 Left stick for strafing.
 Right stick for turning.
 Run [A button] and turn together is not easy.
 *  No player animation for strafing.
 No animation for walking while aiming